jasonmzx/3D-Slit-Scanner_ESP32/README.md

 Finally, the list of 3D points within this slice undergoes a rotational transformation via the Rotation Matrix with the Slice's Angle characterized by the Current Rotation Angle `LazerSlice.angle`.

-**Observation:** Going from Cylindrical to Cartesian, then doing a transformation for rotation of 3D points preserves the relative spatial relationships within the 3D points captured of the slice!
+**Observation:** Going from Cylindrical to Cartesian, then doing a transformation for rotation of 3D points preserves the relative spatial relationships within the 3D points captured on each slice!

 ### 3.)
 3D Reconstruction (In Cartesian Space) using Lazer's Planar Equation & Camera Extrincts *(Translation Vector)*